renesas-rcar/meta-xt-prod-devel-rcar-gen4/README.md

 # Status

-This is a release 1.2.2 of the Xen-based development product for the S4 Spider board.
+This is a release of the Xen-based development product for S4 boards (Spider, S4 Starter Kit, Vehicle Computer 4) to support the R-Car S4 Ethernet Switching Application Note.

 This release provides the following features: